Robinlovelace/robinlovelace.website/publications.md

 ## User guides and manuals
 - Lovelace, R. (2014).
 Harnessing Open Street Map Data with R and QGIS.
 Leeds School of Geography practical Working Paper.
 Available on [EloGeo](http://elogeo.nottingham.ac.uk/xmlui/browse?value=Lovelace%2C+Robin&type=author).

 - Lovelace, R. and Cheshire, J. (2014 and ongoing).
 Introduction to visualising spatial data in R. Tutorial for NCRM Short Course.
-Updated version hosted on [GitHub](https://github.com/Robinlovelace/Creating-maps-in-R).
+Updated version hosted on [GitHub](https://github.com/Robinlovelace/Creating-maps-in-R), original hosted by the [National Centre for Research Methods](http://eprints.ncrm.ac.uk/3295/).

 - Lovelace, R. (2013).
 Supplementary information: a user manual for the integerisation of IPF weights using R, 1–18.
 Available online on arXiv or from the [University of Leeds](http://www.personal.leeds.ac.uk/~georl/papers/supplement-3.pdf)